riskiilyas/Pygame-Dijkstra-Visualizer/README.md

 $ cd DAA-Dijkstra-Visualizer
 $ pip3 install -r requirements.txt
 $ python3 main.py
 ```

 If everything done successfully, the program window will open

+## Usage

+- There are 3 modes when inserting a new tile, starting, finish, and wall tile
+  there can only be one starting and finish tile in the map.
+    - Press `1` to insert the starting tile
+    - Press `2` to insert the finish tile
+    - Press `3` to insert wall
+  After pressing the key, you can click anywhere in the map to insert the corresponding tile

+- To start the pathfinding process, press `Enter` key
+- To stop the process, press `q`
+- To restart pathfinding, press `r`